laravel/nova-docs/4.0/resources/repeater-field.md

 }
 ```

-### Confirming Removal of Repeatables
+### Confirming Repeatable Removal

-You may also instruct Nova to present a confirmation modal before removing a repeatable by using the `confirmRemoval` method:
+You may instruct Nova to present a confirmation modal before removing a repeatable by invoking the `confirmRemoval` method when defining the repeatable:

 ```php
 Repeater::make('Attachments')->repeatables([